devtheorem/cropt/README.md

 ## Methods

-### `bind(src: string, zoom: number | null = null): Promise<void>`
+### `bind(src: string, set: number | { transform, viewport }): Promise<void>`

-Takes an image URL as the first argument, and an optional initial zoom value.
+Takes an image URL as the first argument, and an optional initial zoom value OR {transform, viewport} object to restore image placement in viewport.
 Returns a `Promise` which resolves when the image has been loaded and state is initialized.

 ### `destroy(): void`